stzfao/collaboard/README.md

 # collaboard
-A collaborative whiteboard for multiple chatrooms to join in and use.
+A collaborative whiteboard for multiple users to create and join rooms to use.